Metastable states, quasi-stationary distributions and soft measures: Metastability after Lebowitz and Penrose

-We then reached to an essentially complete comprehension of the metastability phenomenon in at least two classes of models: very low temperature dynamics in finite fixed volumes and large volume or continuous configuration space dynamics that can be reduced via Wentzell-Freidlin procedure to the previous case.
-Of course, specific and often non trivial computations have to be made for each specific model, but there exists a general approach to the problem that is developed in~\cite{OV} and, as far as the potential theoretic part is concerned,~\cite{BEGK1}, \cite{BEGK2}, and \cite{BEGK3} together with~\cite{BL3}, that bridges between potential theory and typical path description by reinforcing and generalizing the results of~\cite{S1} (and it is worth to note that~\cite{BL3}, after~\cite{BL1,BL2}, contemplates also the case of polynomially small rather than only exponentially small transition probabilities).
-For both classes of models, like one-dimensional metastable systems as considered in~\cite{BF} or~\cite{BBF}, a recurrence property to a very localized subset of the configuration space (single configurations identified to metastable states in the first case, small neighborhoods of the dynamics attractors in the second case) plays an important role.
+We then reached an essentially complete comprehension of the metastability phenomenon in at least two classes of models: very low temperature dynamics in finite fixed volumes and large volume or continuous-configuration space dynamics that can be reduced via a Wentzell-Freidlin procedure to the previous case.
+Of course, specific and often nontrivial computations have to be made for each specific model, but there exists a general approach to the problem that is developed in~\cite{OV} and, as far as the potential-theoretic part is concerned,~\cite{BEGK1}, \cite{BEGK2}, and \cite{BEGK3} together with ~\cite{BL3}, \cite{BL4} that bridges between potential theory and typical path description by reinforcing and generalizing the results of~\cite{S1} (and it is worth noting that~\cite{BL3}, after~\cite{BL1,BL2}, contemplates also the case of polynomially small rather than only exponentially small transition probabilities).
+For both classes of models, like one-dimensional metastable systems as considered in~\cite{BF} or~\cite{BBF}, a recurrence property for a very localized subset of the configuration space (single configurations identified to metastable states in the first case, small neighborhoods of the dynamics attractors in the second case) plays an important role.